Deutsche Bank to open 200-tonne gold storage facility in Singapore

-SINGAPORE Deutsche Bank (DBKGn.DE) is opening a gold storage vault in Singapore that can hold up to 200 tonnes of the metal as it looks to capture surging demand for bullion in Asia.
+SINGAPORE, June 10 Deutsche Bank is opening a gold storage vault in Singapore that can hold up to 200 tonnes of the metal as it looks to capture surging demand for bullion in Asia.

 Gold prices are near a two-year low and down 17 percent for the year, after 12 straight years of annual gains.
 A sell-off in April released years of pent up demand, especially in Asia, stretching regional supply and pushing spot premiums to records.